Back to All Events

 About the artist:

 Shahzia Sikander is widely celebrated for subverting Central and South-Asian miniature painting traditions into dialogue with contemporary international art practices and launching the form known today as neo-miniature.
 Engaging ideas of language, trade, empire, and migration through feminist perspectives, Sikander’s paintings, video animations, mosaics and sculpture explore gender, sexuality, racial narratives, and colonial histories.
 Sikander is a recipient of the MacArthur award and The Pollock-Krasner Foundation's Pollock Prize for Creativity, among others.
-A survey exhibition, Shahzia Sikander: Collective Behaviour, presented by the Cleveland Museum of Art and Cincinnati Art Museum as a Collateral Event of the 60th International Art Exhibition - La Biennale di Venezia, is on view until October 20th, 2024.
+A survey exhibition, Shahzia Sikander: Collective Behaviour, was presented by the Cleveland Museum of Art and Cincinnati Art Museum as a Collateral Event of the 60th International Art Exhibition - La Biennale di Venezia.

 Co-presented by Columbia University School of the Arts; the Institute for Comparative Literature and Society; the Institute for the Study of Sexuality and Gender; Miriam and Ira D. Wallach Art Gallery; the South Asian Institute; and the Zuckerman Institute